Simone Biles out of Tokyo Olympics gymnastics team final

 Jordan Chiles was set to perform for Biles on the uneven bars.
 Biles’ foot was seen "strapped heavily."
 The broadcast showed the superstar gymnast in her warm-up gear.

 According to multiple reports, Biles was talking with trainers before deciding to pull out.
 It’s unclear if she was injured in the vault attempt.
+It’s unclear whether she will compete in the rest of the Games.

 SIMONE BILES ON TOUGH OLYMPICS START: FEELS LIKE 'WEIGHT OF THE WORLD ON MY SHOULDERS AT TIMES'